 Quick-service restaurant serving breakfast, lunch, and dinner options inspired by the islands, from to a Chorizo Burger

-Best for: Breakfast, drinks, and dinner at Sebastian’s Bistro
+Our Verdict: Best for breakfast, drinks, and dinner at Sebastian’s Bistro

 Recommended Items: The Banana Cabana’s namesake cocktail of the same name with mango and coconut rum, orange and pineapple juices, crème de banana, and grenadine; Classic Mile-High Key Lime Pie from Sebastian’s Bistro; breakfast with an island twist, such as the Cream Cheese Guava-Stuffed French Toast, at Spyglass Grill

 Disney’s Pop Century Resort is located directly on the Skyliner route.
 There are two dining options available here.